 Resolution for CID5061: TGaz editor add the text in page 160 line 13

+In the Non-TB Ranging, both RSTA and ISTA should measure the CFO value based on reception of I2R NDP and R2I NDP respectively hence the CFO parameter field in the I2R LMR, if negotiated, and R2I LMR are reserved.
 If I2R LMR reporting was negotiated, then the ISTA shall include a CFO parameter in the I2R LMR; see 9.6.7.49 (Location Measurement Report frame format).
 The ISTA shall estimate the CFO parameter based on the R2I NDP from the RSTA.
-The RSTA may account for clock rate differences between ISTA and RSTA based on the CFO parameter included in the received I2R LMR.
-The mechanism by which t4 and t1 are adjusted by RSTA is implementation specific.
+The RSTA and ISTA may account for clock rate differences between ISTA and RSTA respectively based on their own measured CFO value parameter included in the received I2R LMR.
+The mechanism by which t4 and t1 are adjusted by RSTA, and t2 and t3 are adjuasted by the ISTA is implementation specific.
 The CFO parameter refers to the t1 and t4 indicated in the same I2R LMR instance.

 Resolution for CID5198: TGaz editor add the text in page 154 line 25

-The Ranging NDP Announcement frame and I2R/R2I NDP refer to a Ranging NDP Announcement frame and HE Ranging NDPs respectively.
+The Ranging NDP Announcement frame and I2R NDP and /R2I NDP refer to a Ranging NDP Announcement frame and HE Ranging NDPs respectively.

 Resolution for CID5066: TGaz editor replace Figure 11-37p with the following Figure in page 165